Free Website Content - Internet Communication Vehicles

 Listservs

-Liststervs are mailing list programs for communicating with
+Liststervs are mailing list programs for communicating

-messages from other participants via e-mail.
+listserv.
+You receive messages from other participants

 Yahoo Groups - http://www.yahoogroups.com